News & Media / Podcast / Back from Tanzania

 Ruthie Wagner

-They’ve done a few paratex trainings in the past, but they’ve all been very kind of surface level training of how to draft, and I was able to get them really in depth and how to really check your translation for accuracy and how to teach the software, your language so that it can come back with really helpful suggestions and you can use the tools more effectively because it gets to know your language.
-And on this trip too, were able to download and set up logos on their computers, which was pretty exciting, especially at the end of it when they were like, this is great.
+They’ve done a few Paratext trainings in the past, but they’ve all been very kind of surface-level training of how to draft, and I was able to get them really in depth and how to really check your translation for accuracy and how to teach the software, your language so that it can come back with really helpful suggestions and you can use the tools more effectively because it gets to know your language.
+And on this trip too, we were able to download and set up logos on their computers, which was pretty exciting, especially at the end of it when they were like, this is great.
 We’re so excited to use the software.
 And I said, it’s not going to be too overwhelming for you to go in and find resources because it was still downloading all the resources.

 22:12